Linking and intrusive R

+Linking R and intrusive R may also occur between a root morpheme and certain suffixes, such as -ing or -al. For instance, in words such as draw(r)ing, withdraw(r)al, or Kafka(r)esque.

+These phenomena first appeared in English sometime after the year 1700.

 Non-rhotic varieties

 By definition, non-rhotic varieties of English pronounce /r/ only when it immediately precedes a vowel.
 This is called r-vocalisation, r-loss, r-deletion, r-dropping, r-lessness, or non-rhoticity.